MicrosoftDocs/dynamics365smb-docs/business-central/reports-saving-reusing-settings.md

 -   Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Report Settings**, and then choose the related link.
 -   Open a report, choose the lookup next to the **Used default values from:** box, choose **Select from full list**.

 The page displays all the existing save settings entries for all users.
-If there is a user name in the **Assigned to** column, then only that user can use the saved settings for the associated report.
+If there is a user name in the **Assigned to** column, only that user can use the saved settings for the associated report.
 If there is a check mark in the **Share with all users** column, all users can use the saved settings for the report.

 From the **Report Settings** page, you can:
 -   Choose **New** to create a new saved settings entry from scratch.
 -   Select a saved settings entry from the list, and choose **Copy** to create a copy.
--   Select a saved settings entry from the list, and choose **Edit** to modify an saved settings entry.
+-   Select a saved settings entry from the list, and choose **Edit** to modify a saved settings entry.

 > [!Important]
 > Consider the name that you give a saved settings entry.
-If you create a saved settings item for all users, and you give it the same name as an existing saved settings for a specific user, then that user will not be able to use the saved settings that is assigned to everyone.
+If you create a saved settings entry for all users, and you give it the same name as an existing saved settings entry that is assigned to a specific user only, then that user will not be able to use the saved settings entry that is assigned to everyone.
 Under **Saved Settings** on the report request page, the user will see two saved settings entries with the same name.
-However, no matter which option he chooses, the user-specific saved settings will be used.
+However, no matter which option he chooses, the user-specific saved settings entry will be used.

 > [!NOTE]
-> The saved settings feature is available only on reports where [SaveValues property](https://docs.microsoft.com/en-us/dynamics-nav/savevalues-property) of the report's request page is set to `Yes`.
+> The saved settings feature is available only on reports where the [SaveValues property](https://docs.microsoft.com/en-us/dynamics-nav/savevalues-property) of the report's request page is set to `Yes`.
 The **SaveValues** property is set in the development environment.

 ## See Also
 [Working with Reports](ui-work-report.md)